 5. Like all contracts published by the public sector, these notices benefit from transparent contracting processes, favourable treatment of SMEs, and 30-day payment periods.

 Low-value tenders should be published on Contracts Finder, but the rules are much more relaxed than those for high-value opportunities, and this requirement is not enforced.
-Because of this, there are over 900 different portals buyers can use to publish their notices.
+Because of this, only 40% of opportunities are published on Contracts Finder, with the rest scattered across over 500 different procurement portals.

 Many portals come with many issues: